-Our sense of hearing is incredibly versatile — it can detect the quietest of sounds, it can determine whether a noise came from far or near, and it can pick out a specific sound from the background noise of life.
+A person’s sense of hearing is incredibly versatile.
+It can detect extremely quiet sounds, determine whether a noise came from far or near, and isolate a specific sound within dense background noise.

-The ear can be split into three sections: the outer, middle, and inner ear.
-Each section plays a distinct role in hearing.
+The ear has three main sections: the outer, middle, and inner ear.
+Each section serves a distinct purpose in hearing.

-Also called the pinna or auricle, the outer ear is the part that is visible.
+The outer ear is the visible part, also known as the pinna.
 Its primary job is to collect as much sound from the surrounding area as it can.

-The middle ear amplifies incoming sound.
-It does this with the help of the eardrum, which is a thin membrane also known as the tympanic membrane.
+The middle ear amplifies incoming sound with the help of a thin membrane called the eardrum, or tympanic membrane.

 The eardrum separates the outer ear from the middle ear and helps to transmit sound vibrations to the inner ear.